KurbanIntelligenceLab/dBG-Hypoglycemia-Forecast/README.md

-# A Reinforcement Learning Approach  to Effective Forecasting  of Pediatric Hypoglycemia in Diabetes I Patients: an extended de Bruijn Graph
+# A reinforcement learning approach to effective forecasting of pediatric hypoglycemia in diabetes I patients using an extended de Bruijn graph

-This repository contains a Python implementation of our reinforcement learning forecasting model based on the De Bruijn graph.
+This repository contains a Python implementation of our reinforcement learning forecasting model based on the de Bruijn graph.

 Refer to `dBGEvaluation.ipynb` for a guide on how to run our code.